Layers in React Diagram Component

 const root = ReactDOM.createRoot(document.getElementById('diagram'));

-The layer’s lock property is used to prevent or allow changes to the element’s dimensions and positions.
-Locking a layer prevents any interactions with the objects in that layer, such as selecting, dragging, rotating, and connecting.
+The layer’s lock property prevents or allows changes to element dimensions and positions.
+When a layer is locked, all interactions with objects in that layer are disabled, including selecting, dragging, rotating, and connecting operations.

-In the following example the objects in layer one is locked.
-By default, the lock property of a layer is set to false.
+In the following example, the objects in layer one are locked.
+By default, the lock property of a layer is set to false:

 import * as React from "react";